stevstrong/HomeServer/README.md

 --------------------
 The software is using the Time (https://github.com/PaulStoffregen/Time) and SdFat (https://github.com/greiman/SdFat) libraries for Arduino.
 Each odd minute the time is updated from the local gateway Fritzbox acting as NTP server.
 Each even minute some parameters (temperature values and pump status information) are read out from the heat pump and stored on the SD-card.
-Also, the OCR-ed value of the actual mechanical power meter status received from the EnergyCam and is written to the SD-card, too.
+Also, the OCR-ed actual value of the actual mechanical power meter is received from the EnergyCam and is written to the SD-card, too.
 The home index page (index.htm) shows their latest values together with actual date and time information.
 A more datailed graphical interface (vitomon.htm) shows the development of these parameters over a day.